-- 1 Expand 3D in Advanced View.

-- 2 Click Anisotropic Filtering.

-- 3 Ensure the application override is disabled.
+- 1 From the Tree View pane, expand 3D. - 2 Click Anisotropic Filtering. - 3 Ensure the application override is disabled.
 To do so, make sure the Let the Application Decide check box is cleared.
-The slider control will become available.

-- 4 Click the Control slider and move the selector to your preferred setting: - To increase processing performance, move the slider to the left. - To increase image quality, move the slider to the right.
+The slider control will become available. - 4 Click the Control slider and move the selector to your preferred setting: - To increase processing performance, move the slider to the left. - To increase image quality, move the slider to the right.